 Comprehensive athletic success exemplified Hart's tenure as the Florida State athletic director, as a combined 35 ACC Championships were won by 10 different Seminole athletic programs during his tenure.
 Additionally, the Seminole football team won nine ACC titles and appeared in four national championship games, winning the 1999 BCS National Championship with a Sugar Bowl victory over Virginia Tech.

-The men's outdoor track and field team also claimed two national championships during his tenure, while the baseball program appeared in the College World Series five times and the softball program won nine ACC titles and played in the Women's College World Series.
-During Hart's last year at Florida State, the Seminoles finished 15th in the Directors' Cup, an all-time high for the institution at that time.
+The men's outdoor track and field team also claimed two national championships while the baseball program appeared in the College World Series five times and the softball program won nine ACC titles and played in the Women's College World Series.
+During Hart's last year at FSU, the Seminoles finished 15th in the Directors' Cup, an all-time high for the institution at that time.

 Highly respected as a visionary and industry leader, Hart's career has featured service as the president of both the National Association of Collegiate Directors of Athletics and the Division IA Athletics Directors' Association.
 A former recipient of the Robert R. Neyland Award honoring lifetime achievement, Hart has also been named by his colleagues as the Athletic Director of the Year for the Southeast Region in both 2000 and 2005, one of a few select individuals to receive the honor multiple times.